15 Denton-area athletes, six relay teams qualify for state track meet

 Argyle edged district foe Decatur to claim the crown, finishing with 78 points to Decatur's 63.
 The Lady Eagles scored 82 points on the weekend.

-"I'm walking on Cloud 9 right now," Styron said.
+"I'm walking on cloud nine right now," Styron said.
 "I could not be more proud of a group of kids at all.
 Saturday, to be as focused as they were, we didn't have to say anything to them.
 It's unbelievable."

 Guyer's Brown shatters another record en route to state bid